 Gordhan pleads for time to let SAA rescue practitioners find answers

-PARLIAMENT - Public enterprises minister Pravin Gordhan angered members of Parliament's watchdog Standing Committee on Public Accounts on Wednesday when he said details of the South African Airways business rescue effort would not be aired until a blueprint for its future was put on the table.
+PARLIAMENT - Public enterprises minister Pravin Gordhan angered members of parliament's watchdog standing committee on public accounts on Wednesday when he said details of the SAA business rescue effort would not be aired until a blueprint for its future was put on the table.

 "The business rescue practitioners have to put forward a plan by that time and as soon as they are ready we will inform you... if the plan is ready and credible, we will inform you," he said.

-The minister faced a barrage of questions, particularly from members of the Economic Freedom Fighters party, who warned that his department and the business rescue practitioners would do well to keep trade unions on their side.
+The minister faced a barrage of questions, particularly from members of the EFF, who warned that his department and the BRPs would do well to keep trade unions on their side.

-The Labour Court last week dismissed an application by National Union of Metalworkers of South Africa and the South African Cabin Crew Association to halt looming job cuts after it was announced that the airline would scrap some loss-making routes.
+The labour court last week dismissed an application by National Union of Metalworkers of South Africa and the South African Cabin Crew Association to halt looming job cuts after the BRPs announced that the airline would scrap some loss-making routes.

 Gordhan ventured that at present, it could be assumed that nearly all SAA flight routes were unprofitable because of the onerous aircraft leasing arrangement the airline had, but insisted that calls for clarity on which routes would be retained, were premature.

-SCOPA chairman Mkhuleko Hlengwa said the committee disagreed with the lack of detail provided by the public enterprises department and would set a date soon after March 6 to engage with the business rescue practitioners on how they saw SAA's future.
+SCOPA chairman Mkhuleko Hlengwa said the committee disagreed with the lack of detail provided by the public enterprises department and would set a date soon after March 6 to engage with the BRPs on how they viewed SAA's future.

 "What we don't want is half measures," he added.

-The committee had sought to cast the business rescue practitioners as accounting officers in terms of public finance legislation.
+The committee had sought to cast the BRPs as accounting officers in terms of public finance legislation.